Updated on 11/15/12.

 Biology 697 Directed Research (graduate), as required.

-Danielle Burnett - Determining the Influence of Metal Pollutants in Newport and Laguna Beach Seawater on the Giant Kelp Populations of Crystal Cove State Park by Analysis of Sieve Tube Sap Metals; started Fall 2009.
+Danielle Burnett - Determining the Influence of Metal Pollutants in Newport and Laguna Beach Seawater on the Giant Kelp Populations of Crystal Cove State Park by Analysis of Sieve Tube Sap Metals; September 2013.

 Chia Yu Lin - The Role of DOC in the Formation of Polyhalomethanes by Marine Algae; January 2011.
 Instructional Support Technician Assistant, Department of Biology, CSU-Dominguez Hills